Skip to content

 Coordinates

-The coordinates listed here are in IGS14 Reference Frame.
-Please view a chronology of reference frames.
-The coordinates are expressed as WGS-84 geodetic latitude and height above the reference ellipsoid such that:
+The coordinates listed are in an IGS20 Reference Frame and are expressed as WGS-84 geodetic latitude and height above the reference ellipsoid such that:

 These coordinates are modeled as two piece-wise linear functions.
 The first model was based on multi-year time series analysis of the permanent GPS monument located in Rosamond, CA. Please find further information here.
 This first model has approximately 2.4 cm/year of plate motion with an azimuth direction of 283°.
 Specifically the change in East, North, and Vertical before July 6, 2019 is modeled as: